brennanbrown/bearminder/README.md

 - Comment = a short two‑line summary:
   - "📝 {today_words}w | 📚 {notes_modified} notes | 🏷️ {unique_tags} tags"
   - blank line + "🐻 via Bear → Beeminder"

+Tip: We only post today’s delta.
+If there’s no new writing since the last sync, BearMinder won’t post a 0 (to avoid clobbering a positive datapoint).

 ---